 - Bilingual Bonus: The German dialogue.
 Translation available on the BBC website.

-- Bittersweet Ending: Rose and the Doctor are finally reunited, but he has to watch her in the arms of another man and leave her behind forever.
+- Bittersweet Ending: Rose and the Doctor are finally reunited, but he has to watch her fall in the arms of another man (his clone no less!) and leave her behind forever.
 Donna saved not only the entire Earth (and the other 26 planets) but all of creation, but can't remember or else she'll burn up.
 So she has no idea how important she is, and the Doctor's on his own again.
 Sarah Jane points out to the Doctor that he has many friends who who love him, quite a few of whom remain on Earth, in the main universe, and with their memories intact.
-The Doctor then goes to travel alone and doesn't see any of them again until his death.
+The Doctor then goes to travel alone.

 - Call Back: